Skip to content

 Intellectual Property Attorney

-Chelsea is a member of Varnum’s Intellectual Property Team.
-She has a wide range of experience in patent prosecution, trademark and copyright protection, trade secret law and preparation and review of IP agreements.
-She has prepared and prosecuted numerous domestic and foreign patent applications within the biological, chemical and mechanical arts.
-She regularly prepares prior art searches, freedom-to-operate analyses and infringement and invalidity opinions.
+Chelsea is a member of Varnum’s Intellectual Property Team, with extensive experience in patent prosecution, trademark and copyright protection, and preparation and review of IP agreements.
+She has prepared and prosecuted numerous domestic and foreign utility patent applications within the biological, chemical, and mechanical arts, including technologies related to chemical compositions, polymers science, biomedical devices and associated methods, and diagnostic applications including cell-free nucleic acids, extracellular vesicles, liquid biopsy, blood collection tubes and cancer screenings.
+Chelsea regularly conducts prior art searches, freedom-to-operate analyses, and provides infringement and invalidity opinions.
+She also has experience in intellectual property litigation involving patent and trademark infringement, trade secret misappropriation and unfair competition.

+In addition to her practice, Chelsea serves as an Adjunct Professor of Law and Co-Director of the Arts & and Entertainment Law Clinic at the University of Detroit Mercy College of Law, where she provides pro bono legal services to musicians, independent film makers, writers, artists, and the like.
 During law school, Chelsea served an extensive, 10-week externship with the USPTO’s Patent Experience Extern Program and Patent Training Academy at the Elijah J. McCoy Midwest Regional U.S. Patent and Trademark Office.
 She worked alongside patent examiners in a unit that oversees various biotech, chemical and pharmaceutical technologies to review patent applications for grant consideration and conducted prior art searches.
 She also delivered presentations on patent and trademark matters to small business owners and aspiring inventors at USPTO informational events.

 Professional Affiliations